 Once you’ve heard from us, you’ll be able to take any of the three options at any point in the life of your loan.
 That’s as long as you haven’t officially ‘defaulted’ (this is a demand for repayment of your loan, usually when you have missed several payments in a row).

 If Pay As You Grow isn’t the right option for you, you can get in touch with us to discuss repayment options that are better suited to your business needs.
-Give us a call on 0204 506 8350 (Monday to Friday 8am to 8pm, Saturday 9am to 5.30pm) or send an in-app message to discuss this with us.
+Give us a call on 0204 506 8350 (Monday to Friday 8am to 8pm, Saturday 9am to 5.30pm) or drop us an email: firstname.lastname@example.org.

 Can I choose more than one of the options?